Our goal is to share information and products that are truly helpful to renters.

 Does my roommate need to have their own lease guarantor or co-signer contract?

-No, one contract can cover everyone.
-However, you can split the fees.
+This varies by provider.
+Many will guarantee for the rental unit so you can split the fees.
 And, you should have a roommate agreement in place should one of the roommates not fulfill their obligations.
 But if the roommates could not qualify for the entire rent on their own, everyone may need to obtain a co-signer.

 Lease guarantor services can be helpful to those trying to get a lease in a competitive market or to those who marginally cannot qualify on their own for their preferred community.
 If a property manager or landlord offers you the option to use one of these services, it may be in everyone’s best interest if you take advantage of what the service has to offer.
 These services may save you money in the long run and give your landlord the confidence to rent to you.